harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 In comparison to synthetic GH administration we find that:

 22iu of synthetic GH results in 495 - 585 ng/ml
-Saturation doses of GHRH &amp;amp; GHRP results in 130 - 170 ng/ml
+Saturation doses of GHRH & GHRP results in 130 - 170 ng/ml

-These results indicate that 22iu is between 3.8 and 3.4 more efficacious then a single administration of GHRH &amp;amp; GHRP which means that a single dose of GHRH &amp;amp; GHRP has the potential to produce better then the equivalent of 5iu of GH in plasma.
+These results indicate that 22iu is between 3.8 and 3.4 more efficacious then a single administration of GHRH & GHRP which means that a single dose of GHRH & GHRP has the potential to produce better then the equivalent of 5iu of GH in plasma.

 A dosing protocol of GHRH + GHRP at saturation dose, administered 3 times per day has the potential to exceed the equivalent of 15iu.